Linguistics: Analysis

 Before the 20th century, linguists analysed language on a diachronic plane, which was historical in focus.
 This meant that they would compare linguistic features and try to analyse language from the point of view of how it had changed between then and later.
 However, with the rise of Saussurean linguistics in the 20th century, the focus shifted to a more synchronic approach, where the study was geared towards analysis and comparison between different language variations, which existed at the same given point of time.

 At another level, the syntagmatic plane of linguistic analysis entails the comparison between the way words are sequenced, within the syntax of a sentence.
 For example, the article "the" is followed by a noun, because of the syntagmatic relation between the words.
-The paradigmatic plane on the other hand, focuses on an analysis that is based on the paradigms or concepts that are embedded in a given text.
+The paradigmatic plane, on the other hand, focuses on an analysis that is based on the paradigms or concepts that are embedded in a given text.
 In this case, words of the same type or class may be replaced in the text with each other to achieve the same conceptual understanding.

 History

-The earliest activities in the description of language have been attributed to the 6th-century-BC Indian grammarian Pāṇini who wrote a formal description of the Sanskrit language in his Aṣṭādhyāyī.
+The earliest activities in the description of language have been attributed to the 6th-century BC Indian grammarian Pāṇini who composed a formal description of the Sanskrit language in his Aṣṭādhyāyī.
 Today, modern-day theories on grammar employ many of the principles that were laid down then.